Tipalti

 How do businesses automate supplier onboarding?

-Self-service supplier portals may be part of a customer’s add-on AP automation software to streamline workflows and manage and pay vendors in its supply chain.
+Self-service supplier portals may be part of a customer’s add-on AP automation software to streamline process workflows and manage and pay vendors in its supply chain.
 The best real-time supplier portals provide self-service supplier onboarding, followed by supplier relationship status and monitoring, including order delivery and payment status and reminders for renewals or updates required.

 A self-serve supplier/vendor portal is a viable solution that provides value for all stakeholders.
 It offers your vendors and your in-house accounting team a simple, easy-to-use web-based interface that they can access at any time, from anywhere.